metal-crow/Dark-Souls-1-Overhaul/README.md

 * Support for custom archive file loading
 Specify folder location + filenames to use, and the alternate path will be used to load them

-* Fix to prevent homing spells from desyncing
+* Fix to prevent homing spells from desyncing (only if both players have mod)

 * Fix the "broken ankles" bug when rolling